PeteMontgomery/mucon/readme.md

 - "Business Capabilities"
 - Strategic part of DDD is often ignored over the Tactical
-- a service is the technical authority for a specific business capabilities
+- a service is the technical authority for a specific business capability

 Takeaways
 ---------